Air Fryer Recipe

 - Preheat your air fryer to 200°C (392°F) for about 5 minutes.

-- Dice the washed potatoes into evenly-sized cubes.
+- Cut the washed potatoes into even-sized cubes.

-- In a large bowl, combine olive oil, garlic powder, paprika, salt, and pepper.
-Toss the diced potatoes in this mixture until evenly coated.
+- In a large bowl, mix the olive oil, garlic powder, paprika, salt, and pepper.
+Add the diced potatoes and toss until they are evenly coated.

-- Place the seasoned potatoes in the air fryer basket in a single layer.
-Cook in batches if necessary.
+- Arrange the seasoned potatoes in the air fryer basket in a single layer.
+Cook them in batches if needed.

-- Air fry the potatoes for 15-20 minutes, shaking the basket halfway through.
+- Air fry the potatoes for 15-20 minutes, shaking the basket halfway through cooking.

-- Transfer the cooked potatoes to a serving dish and sprinkle with fresh parsley if desired before serving hot.
+- Tip the cooked potatoes into a serving dish and sprinkle with fresh parsley, if desired, before serving hot.

 Why this works in an air fryer